ubilab-escape/ai-server/README.md

 ### Stage 1.5
 This is not a proper stage, but a sequence of event which we think is good for story developing.

 Since STASIS detects a data/security breach, it infers (is an artificial intelligence right..) that there are people in the server room who are performing prohibited actions, so their very existence is in danger.
-Thus it activates a complete lock-out expecting that a terminator arrives soon enough.
+Thus it activates a complete lock-out expecting that a terminator will arrive soon enough.

-> Note: With environment team (**Group 2**) -if they agree- we can design a sort of aggressive environment with light and sound.
-The idea is to increase stress level of players.

 ### Stage 2 (Kill Stasis)